You need to enable JavaScript to run this app.

 Beaches in Northern Italy

 If your choice fell on visiting the northern regions of Italy, you'll definitely be pleased with the nice options that this part of Italy has in store.
 One of the largest and most popular resort towns on the Adriatic coast is Rimini.
 This lovely destination can meet the demands of everyone dreaming of a leisurely beach holiday with the Italian spirit.
 Rimini's main attraction is 15 kilometers of 150 unspoiled beaches, washed by the Adriatic Sea's calm waters.
-Moreover, Rimini beaches have an excellent infrastructure with showers, toilets, playgrounds, cafes, and bars.
-This coast is ideal for travelers who prefer hanging out at parties and beaches with festive atmospheres like Rivazzura and Marabello and families searching for a solitary relaxing holiday on such beaches as Bellerive.
+As one of the most popular Italy beaches destinations, Rimini offers excellent infrastructure with showers, toilets, playgrounds, cafes, and bars.
+This coast is ideal for travelers who prefer hanging out at parties and beaches with festive atmospheres like Rivazzura and Marabello, as well as families searching for a solitary, relaxing holiday on quieter beaches such as Bellerive.

 • Sardinia